rsksmart/rif-relay-contracts/Readme.md

 ### TestToken Minting

-Once the smart contracts are deployed, TestToken can be minted and transferred by using the related script.
+Once the smart contracts are deployed, [TestToken](./contracts/test/tokens/TestToken.sol)s can be minted and transferred by using the related script:
 ```bash
 npx truffle exec --network <network_name> tasks/mint.js --tokenReceiver <0xabc123> --amount <amount_in_wei>
 ```